dmitrizzle/dev/README.md

 # dev

-This is a simple portfolio/resume page built in Next.js with Styled Components and `react-markdown`.
+This is a simple portfolio/resume page built (within a span of an evening) in Next.js with Styled Components and `react-markdown`.